mikeflynn/gmail-clj/README.md

 ## To Do

-1. Sending email is very basic at the moment (to, subject, body): no attachments, no bcc, no cc, no multiple addresses bcc / cc / to.
+1. Sending email is very basic at the moment (to, subject, body): no bcc, no cc, no multiple addresses bcc / cc / to.
 2. All endpoints are hard-coded to the "me" authorized email identifier at this time.
+3. Email attachments!

 ## License